hannesbraun/katarina/dev_notes.md

 ## Danbooru module maintenance
 Now and then, the page limits for some clients need to be updated with new values to increase the randomness.

+## Doing a release
+Remove "-SNAPSHOT" from both the version in the Gradle configuration and the KatarinaMeta object.
+When working on a new version again, readd "-SNAPSHOT" with a new version number.